redhat-developer/vscode-rsp-ui/README.md

 A Visual Studio Code extension that provides a unified UI for any RSP (Runtime Server Protocol) provider to contribute their RSP implementation to.

+## Warning: Not a standalone extension

+This extension on its own provides no support for any specific runtimes.
+If you install only this extension, the views and actions may appear not to function.

+To be used properly, this extension requires other contributing extensions that provide implementations that start or stop specific RSP instances and are capable of managing specific server or runtime types.

 ## Commands and features

 ![ screencast ](https://raw.githubusercontent.com/redhat-developer/vscode-rsp-ui/master/screencast/vscode-rsp-ui.gif)